suprithk/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](report-2.2a.png)
 ![Image](report-2.2b.png)

-# Bug 3 - File with
+# Bug 3 - File with Empty Parenthesis

 This [failure-inducing input](https://raw.githubusercontent.com/suprithk/markdown-parse/b5b3286e691f36652e65c849355618a38ab788ad/file3.md) had the line `[]()` that made the algorithm add an additional empty element to the array producing the symptom `[, example.com]`.
 The algorithm was changed as shown below to skip this empty element instead.